Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 Target: pH 6.5-7.5.

-Test at home: Use pH test strips.
-Most coconut oil-based pastes are neutral.
-If you add acidic ingredients (citrus oils are fine; citrus juice is not), adjust with a pinch of baking soda.
+Test at home: Test the pH with strips.
+Usually, the base of coconut oil pastes is neutral.
+In case you add acids (citrus oils are fine; citrus juice is not), balance it with a pinch of baking soda.

 Remineralization: The Ingredient That Actually Repairs Enamel